A Quadratically-Constrained Convex Approximation for the AC Optimal Power Flow: Numerical experiments

-To measure how close the dispatch of the generators of the four models are with respect to the nonconvex constraint set of the AC-OPF problem, we define the distance to feasibility, which corresponds to the root mean square error between $\hat{\boldsymbol{p}}^{\rm g}$ and its orthogonal projection $\overline{\boldsymbol{p}}^{\rm g}$, with as follows:
+\paragraph{Distance to feasibility} To measure how close the dispatch of the generators of the four models are with respect to the nonconvex constraint set of the AC-OPF problem, we define the distance to feasibility, which corresponds to the root mean square error between $\hat{\boldsymbol{p}}^{\rm g}$ and its orthogonal projection $\overline{\boldsymbol{p}}^{\rm g}$, with as follows: